decker67/javascript_coding/README.md

 It's always a bad idea to silently catch exceptions or not executing a function when a given parameter is missing.
 You should have good arguments when doing so.

 #### Why
 Simply because you are hiding errors in using the function or executing code.
-This does not help to get your programm free of errors and even worse hides the source of the problem poping up somewhere else.
+This does not help to get your program free of errors and even worse hides the source of the problem poping up somewhere else.

 #### Bad
   ```javascript